ietf-dmsc/Charter/dmsc-charter.md

 ### **1. Introduction**

 With the rapid emergence of diverse AI agents—including host agents, device agents, network agents, and application agents—a critical challenge is to enable dynamic collaboration among these agents to perform complex tasks on behalf of end-users.
 At the same time, there is a growing need to ensure that such collaboration is secure, scalable, and manageable operationally.
-Service providers and network operators face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:
+Service providers face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:

-* Standardized agent registration and identification
+* Distributed agent registration and identification
 * Discovery of suitable peer agents
 * Intelligent request routing and coordination
 * Secure inter-agent communication and trust establishment
 * Sustained high performance and operational visibility

 To address these challenges, the Dynamic, Multi-Agent, Secured Collaboration (DMSC) working group will explore solutions for defining interoperable protocols and mechanisms that enables AI agents to collaborate effectively in complex human-driven tasks.
-This work will focus on core aspects of collaboration—such as agent registration, discovery, request coordination, and secure inter‑agent communication
+This work will focus on core aspects of collaboration—such as distributed agent registration, discovery, request coordination, and secure inter‑agent communication

 ### **2. Scope**